-The beach road – named Carretera Tulum-Boca Paila – is numbered according to distance from the ruins.
+The beach road – named Carretera Tulum-Boca Paila -is numbered according to distance from the ruins.
 Look for the kilometer markers to find addresses.

 Beach Road South

 Driving from Tulum town toward the beach, you’ll have an option to go left or right along the beach road.
 Turning right, the Tulum Beach Road South is where most of the hotels, restaurants and bars are located.
-It’s easier to walk and bike to get to things here, since parking is limited.
+It’s easier to walk and bike to get to things here, and parking is limited.